-Flagship: Resource The ex-ante evaluator assesses that P2 and P3 contribute to the flagship 'Resource efficient Europe efficient Europe'.
+Flagship: Resource The ex-ante evaluator assesses that P2 and P3 contribute to the flagship 'Resource efficient Europe'.
 P2 contributes especially through capacity building and pilot investments towards renewable energy, energy storage and diffusion as well as energy efficiency (energy planning by authorities).
 P2 also contributes through activities to promote efficient use and sustainability of maritime resource.
 P3 contributes through capacity building and pilot investments addressing issues such as a green transport corridor, ship fuel technology and urban transport including multi-modality and interfaces linking urban and interurban transport.

-How the programme contributes to Europe 2020
+Flagship: An industrial policy for the globalisation era

-Flagship: An P1, P2 and P3 all contribute to the flagship 'An industrial policy for the globalisation era'. industrial policy for P1 contributes indirectly to the internationalisation of SMEs through capacity building the globalisation era involving SMEs.
+P1, P2 and P3 all contribute to the flagship 'An industrial policy for the globalisation era'.
+P1 contributes indirectly to the internationalisation of SMEs through capacity building involving SMEs.
 P2 contributes by supporting capacity building and pilot investments in the maritime sector to promote resource efficiency.
 P3 contributes through capacity building for target groups working with interoperability, "non-infrastructural" bottlenecks and administrative and technical obstacles.
 Moreover, P3 contributes through demonstration and pilot investments towards topics related to a green transport corridor and new fuel technology for ships.

-Flagship: European The ex-ante evaluator assesses that the programme as a whole contributes to the 'European Flagship: European platform against The ex-ante evaluator assesses that the programme as a whole contributes to the 'European platform against poverty'.
-Through the overall programme aim of regional cohesion • • • platform against platform against poverty'.
-Through the overall programme aim of regional cohesion platform against platform against poverty'.
-Through the overall programme aim of regional cohesion economic, social and territorial cohesion the programme is coherent with this flagship. platform against platform against poverty'.
+Flagship: European platform against poverty

+The ex-ante evaluator assesses that the programme as a whole contributes to the 'European platform against poverty'.
 Through the overall programme aim of regional cohesion economic, social and territorial cohesion the programme is coherent with this flagship.
-Moreover, P1 and P3 contribute directly to the flagship addressing the particular platform against platform against poverty'.
-Through the overall programme aim of regional cohesion economic, social and territorial cohesion the programme is coherent with this flagship.
 Moreover, P1 and P3 contribute directly to the flagship addressing the particular characteristics of the region.
-This considerable socio-economic and demographic disparity, platform against platform against poverty'.
-Through the overall programme aim of regional cohesion economic, social and territorial cohesion the programme is coherent with this flagship.
-Moreover, P1 and P3 contribute directly to the flagship addressing the particular characteristics of the region.
 This considerable socio-economic and demographic disparity, regions technologically lagging behind and remote areas is a key focus.
-P1 takes into
+P1 takes into account the disparities in the programme region.
+P3 contributes through activities aimed at improving the accessibility of remote areas as well as maintaining transport services in regions affected by demographic changes.